getreu/tp-note/doc/source/tp-note--manpage.md

 string-literals are always encoded as JSON strings.

 There is no restriction about the markup language used in the note's text body.
-However, the default templates assume that markdown and the file extension '`.md`' is used.
+However, the default templates assume that Markdown and the file extension '`.md`' is used.
 Both can be changed easily by adapting _Tp-Note_'s configuration file.